unreality/nCryptAgent/README.md

 * Sometimes the PIN prompt does not obtain focus correctly and will pop up in the background.
 * Sometimes the 'Copy' buttons do not correctly copy to clipboard.

+## FAQ

+### I'd REALLY like to use a non-hardware key
+If you simply MUST have a software backed key you can open the configuration file at `%AppData%\nCryptAgent\config.json` and add a key with `providerName: "Microsoft Software Key Storage Provider"`  and set the `containerName` to an existing key.
+You can get a list of existing keys by running `certutil -key -user -csp KSP` in a command prompt window.

+### The nCrypt `containerName` lists a location on my local filesystem, what gives?
+The `Platform Crypto Provider` does not actually store the complete key in the TPM, instead it stores a file for loading into the TPM when signing operations are required.
+The files are specific to each TPM so your key is still non-exportable. [@ElMostafaIdrassi](https://github.com/ElMostafaIdrassi/pcpcrypto#general-trivia-about-pcp-tpm-keys) has written a nice explanation of it if you'd like more detail.